-Dealing with the Occupational Safety and Health Administration (OSHA) is not something most employers want to face.
+Dealing with the Occupational Safety and Health Administration (OSHA) is not something most employers want to avoid.
 It is often a costly and avoidable situation; however, bandsaws are dangerous pieces of equipment, and accidents inevitably happen.
-Therefore, it is essential to understand the regulations and procedures surrounding OSHA when a bandsaw injury occurs.
+Therefore, it is essential to understand the regulations and procedures surrounding OSHA and bandsaw operation.

 Bandsaw injuries reported to OSHA

-In the United States, band saw injuries represent 11.5% of all OSHA-reported saw injuries from 1984-2017.
+In the United States, bandsaw injuries represent 11.5% of all OSHA-reported saw injuries from 1984-2017.
 In a 10-year period from 2007-2017, there were over 218 OSHA-reported injuries, specifically from meat band saws.
-Many of the bandsaw incidences reported to OSHA involved finger and hand lacerations, bruising, fractures, and in serious cases, amputation.
+Many of the bandsaw incidences reported to OSHA involved finger and hand lacerations, bruising, fractures, and in severe cases, amputation.
 However, there were probably countless other injuries that occurred; several studies suggest that between 20% to 70% of workplace injuries are underrecorded or not recorded at all.

 How to report a bandsaw injury to OSHA?

-Typically when an injury occurs, you’re required to report the incident to OSHA within 8 to 24 hours.
+If a severe bandsaw-related injury happens, you’re required to report the incident to OSHA within 8 to 24 hours.
 Failing to report the incident on time can result in fines as high as $13,260 per event.